unee-t/apienroll/README.md

 # Deployment:

 Deployment is done automatically with Travis CI:
-- For the DEV environment: each time there is a change in the `master` repo for this codebase
+- For the DEV environment: each time there is a change in the `master` repo for this codebase.
 - For the PROD and DEMO environment: each time we do a tag release for this repo.

 # Maintenance: